uindow/uindow/README.md

 `servers` for VS Code, `context_servers` for Zed, `mcp_servers` in TOML for Codex, `mcpServers` everywhere else.
 A wrong key is ignored silently in most clients.

+**Duplicate or shadowed entries.** Several clients resolve project config ahead of global config, so an old project-local `uindow` entry will silently win over the new global one.
+Delete the stale entry rather than editing both.

 **Server connects but tools aren't used.** In Claude Code, MCP tools are deferred behind tool search by default and loaded on demand, so they may not appear in an upfront tool list.
 Ask for a Uindow tool by name, or set `"alwaysLoad": true` on the server entry to